While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Although they might seem to disappear every now and then, the reality is that they’ve probably changed up their habitat as the environmental conditions change.
 This means they’ll return when the seasons change, making them a recurring issue for you and your garden.

-In fact, during prolonged dry spells, springtails will head indoors in a hunt for moisture.
+In fact, during prolonged dry spells, springtails prefer indoors.
+Springtail bugs will head indoors in a hunt for moist areas.
 They can sometimes become trapped in places like washbasins and sinks as a result.
+They also love swimming pools.

 How To Prevent Springtails In The Garden

-An ounce of prevention is worth a pound of cure, and there are some steps you can take to mitigate the risk of a springtail infestation in your plants.
+An ounce of prevention is worth a pound of cure.
+Luckily there are some steps you can take to mitigate the risk of a springtail infestation in your plants.

 The protocols will differ for indoor growing and outdoor growing, but we will explain options for both types of gardens now.